Human rights in Pahlavi Iran: Mohammad Reza Shah

-Mohammad Reza Shah became monarch after his father was deposed by the Soviets and British in 1941.
+Mohammad Reza Shah became monarch after his father was deposed by the Anglo-Soviet invasion of Iran in 1941.
 Political prisoners (mostly Communists) were released by the occupying powers, and the Shah (Crown Prince at the time) no longer had control of the parliament.
 But after an attempted assassination of the Shah in 1949, he was able to declare martial law, imprison communists and other opponents, and restrict criticism of the Royal family in the press.

 Following the pro-Shah coup d'état that overthrew Prime Minister Mohammad Mosaddegh in 1953, the Shah again cracked down on his opponents, and political freedom waned.
 He outlawed Mosaddegh's political group, the National Front, and arrested most of its leaders.
 Over 4000 political activists of the Tudeh party were arrested, (including 477 in the armed forces), forty were executed, another 14 died under torture and over 200 were sentenced to life imprisonment and the most common crimes of this groups were being connected to anti-national groups and communist activities.

 Following this crackdown, conditions for political prisoners and opponents of the authoritarian government were relatively good for many years.
 "The bulk of Tudeh prisoners were released," and the remaining prisoners who refused to sign letters of regret were allowed to play ping pong, use a gymnasium, and watch television.
 In the 1960s, the Shah also introduced electoral reforms expanding suffrage to women and the ability to hold office to non-Muslims, as part of a broader series of reforms dubbed the White Revolution.

 One exception to this relative calm was three days of rioting starting 5 June 1963 after Ayatollah Ruhollah Khomeini—a leading opponent of the White Revolution on religious grounds—was arrested.
 Troops fired on demonstrators in Jaleh Square killing 64 to 94 people, not including those who did not go to hospital "for fear of arrest", or who were taken to the morgue or buried by security forces.